The 2019 DISQUIET Literary Prize and Fellowship Winners

 Ama Codjoe was raised in Youngstown, Ohio with roots in Memphis and Accra.
 Ama has been awarded support from Cave Canem, Saltonstall, Jerome, and Rauschenberg foundations, as well as from Crosstown Arts, Callaloo Creative Writing Workshop, Hedgebrook, and the MacDowell Colony.
 Her poems have appeared in Gulf Coast Online, Virginia Quarterly Review, Callaloo, and elsewhere.
 Ama is the recipient of a 2017 Rona Jaffe Writer’s Award, the Georgia Review’s 2018 Loraine Williams Poetry Prize, and a 2019 NEA Creative Writing Fellowship.

 FINALISTS IN POETRY:

-(will receive free tuition, airfare and accommodation for the 2018 Disquiet Program, as well as publication on Granta.com)
+(will receive free tuition for the 2019 Disquiet Program, as well as publication on Granta.com)

 Luso-American FLAD Fellowship Winners